Head Start, Early Head Start and Pre-K Early Childhood Education Programs

 - Classrooms for 4 and 5-year-old children operate from 8:30 a.m. to 2:30 p.m. five days per week, between September and June at no cost to families.
 Children are not required to be potty-trained to enroll, and diapers as well as meals/snacks are provided.

 Transportation: Most of our sites are located on public bus routes.
 EBCAP does not provide transportation directly, but will provide information to families about RIPTA bus passes, routes and other services.
-You may also contact RIPTA directly 401-784-9500.
+You may also contact RIPTA directly at 401-784-9500.
 EBCAP can also help families assess other options such as alternative site placement and home-based services.

 Location(s) of the Program